puppetlabs/trapperkeeper-webserver-jetty9/doc/webrouting-service.md

 This function allows you to get the web-route for a particular service as configured in your configuration file.
-The one-argument version will return the default web route configured for the current service.
+The one-argument version will return the web route configured for the current service in a single-route configuration, or the route with id `:default` in a multiroute configuration.
+Note that if no route with id `:default` exists in a multiroute configuration, this operation will fail.
 The two argument version will return the web route configured for the current service with the id you specify.